 The cemetery, which is enclosed by a large stone wall and has a VERY cool swinging door made of stone, appears to be just an empty plot of land.

-Overall, the Harmony Museum and the Harmony Historic District offer a fascinating peak into the religious history of western Pennsylvania and what life was like this this small community north of Pittsburgh.
+Overall, the Harmony Museum and the Harmony Historic District offer a fascinating peek into the religious history of western Pennsylvania and what life was like in this small community north of Pittsburgh.